Robert-K/overwatch-hero-picker/README.md

 6. ?
 7. Profit

-### Add heroes or use with resolutions other than 1920x1080
+# Add heroes or use with resolutions other than 1920x1080
-You can easily modify the list of heroes by changing or adding lines in the [Hero List.txt](Hero List.txt) file.
-The number behind the name corresponds to their icon's x-position on screen.
+The file [Hero List.txt](Hero List.txt) contains a list of all hero icons and their corresponding x position on screen.
+You can add heroes or correct the position of existing ones after an update or for a different resolution.
-To find out hero icon's x-positions, you can use pretty much any image editor (even MS Paint works!).
+Simply take a screenshot of the hero selection screen and use pretty much any image editor to acquire a certain icon's coordinates.

-## To do
-- [ ] Make Hotkey changeable using ini file
-- [ ] Allow resolutions other than 1920x1080

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.